-The state association bylaws require qualifications be submitted in writing at least 24 hours prior to the opening of the annual meeting.
-The state can set a different timeframe of less than 24 hours but cannot go greater.
+The state association bylaws require qualifications be submitted in writing at least 24 hours, or up to seven (7) days prior to the opening of the annual meeting, as determined by the delegates.
+The state can set a different timeframe of less than 24 hours but cannot go greater than seven days.
 There is no required time limit for the local associations.